jasny/bootstrap/README.md

 Releases will be numbered with the following format:

-`<major>.<minor>.<patch>-j<jasny version>`
+`<major>.<minor>.<patch>-p<jasny version>`

 And constructed with the following guidelines:

-* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* Breaking backward compatibility bumps the major
-* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* New additions without breaking backward compatibility bumps the minor
-* Bug fixes and misc changes bumps the patch
+* Bug fixes and misc changes bump the patch
+* Additionally the version for the Jasny extensions will simply be incremented with each release and is prefixed with a 'p'

 For more information on SemVer, please visit http://semver.org/.

-Additionally the version for the Jasny extensions will simply be incremented with each release and is prefixed with a 'j'.

 ## Bug tracker